 Charitable company status may be appropriate for larger organisations, with high staffing levels, major contracts or significant property holdings.
 Registration with the Charity Commission is essential if the charity has an income of over £5,000 per year, and the charity must also register with Companies House and comply with the Companies Act.

 Charitable Incorporated Organisations: Registering a Childcare Provider as a CIO supports members to register a new charity as a CIO, or change their existing unincorporated association to a CIO.

-Also available from our shop, The Complete Guide to Incorporation for Early Years Settings gives more information on registering as a Charitable Company.
+The Complete Guide to Incorporation for Early Years Settings gives more information on registering as a Charitable Company.

 What is a governing document?

 Charities are required to adopt and follow a governing document which provides a standard set of rules that must be followed.
 A copy must be provided to the Charity Commission at the time of registration.

 The Alliance has developed model governing documents appropriate for each of the three main types of charity structure.
 These have all been approved by the Charity Commission - and Companies House where appropriate - and are available to childcare providers who are Alliance members.
 Please visit our members’ area to access them.

 If you would like further information and advice about charitable structures, please contact our Information Service team who will be happy to help.